 Bollywood Arranger, Conductor, Musician Lavine Da Costa Drops Electrifying Anthem for T20 World Cup

-MUMBAI, India, June 9, 2024 /PRNewswire/ -- Acclaimed Bollywood musician Lavine Dacosta takes the stage (well, recording studio) with a brand new anthem dedicated to the sizzling T20 World Cup currently underway in the USA and the Caribbean!
+MUMBAI, India, June 11, 2024 /PRNewswire/ -- Acclaimed Bollywood musician Lavine Da Costa takes the stage (well, recording studio) with a brand new anthem dedicated to the sizzling T20 World Cup currently underway in the USA and the Caribbean!

 With electrifying beats and heart-pounding rhythms that capture the very essence of the game, this anthem is more than just a song – it's a full-on sonic celebration of cricket's biggest showdown, all delivered with Lavine's signature style and undeniable passion for the sport.